Last updated 29th January 2020

 All you need to know about having an extension built to the rear of your home including costs of materials, labour and time frames.

-The average building specialist will usually charge around £1000-£1500 per m2.
-For a rear extension you will need several trades to complete your job.
-An architect and a structural engineer are going to be needed to help with the planning applications, reports and to follow relevant building regulations.
-A builder and roofer to complete all of the structural work, depending on your design.
+The average building specialist will usually charge around £1,000-£1,500 per m2.
+For a double or single-storey extension, you will need several trades to complete your job.
+An architect and a structural engineer are going to be needed to help with the planning applications, reports, and to follow relevant building regulations – a builder and roofer to complete all of the structural work, depending on your design.
 An electrician to install the cabling, lights, switches, sockets and potentially heating.
-A heating specialist or plumber for radiators, pipe work and installation of a cooker or fire if a kitchen or living room is in the plans.
+A heating specialist or plumber for radiators, pipework and installation of a cooker or fire if a kitchen or living room is in the plans.
 A plasterer, decorator, tiler and/or flooring specialist for the walls, ceiling and floors.
 A joiner for kitchen fitting or any bespoke furniture such as boiler encasement.

-Below are some estimated costs of a rear extension:
+Below are some estimated rear extension costs:

-|Extension Size||Avg.
+|Extension size||Avg.
 Cost||Duration|

 |Small Rear Extension - 15 m2||£15,000 - £20,000||8-10 weeks|

 |Medium Rear Extension - 25 m2||£30,000 - £40,000||10-12 weeks|

 |Large Rear Extension - 50 m2||£50,000 - £60,000||10-12 weeks|

 Individual costs of a medium rear extension at 25 m2 - Total Cost: £30,000

 The labour costs and timeframes will vary depending on the size of the job, accessibility and your location.
 Below we have provided an indication of the average hourly rates and how long you could expect to hire them for depending on the size of your extension.